Information on Purchasing Auto Insurance

 In Michigan every registered motor vehicle is required to be insured with no-fault automobile insurance.
 Although you don't have a choice about buying auto insurance, you do have some choices about how much you pay and who you choose as your insurance company.
 You may have recently experienced an increase in your premium or maybe you just want to check out some other companies but you don't know where to start.
 The Department of Insurance and Financial Services (DIFS) can help by giving you the information you need to understand what affects your premium.
 DIFS’ website also has tools to help you locate different insurance companies, agencies, and agents.

 - Why should I insure my vehicle?

 Michigan law requires no-fault insurance.
-If you or your family are injured in an auto accident, your auto insurance will pay unlimited medical and rehabilitation expenses, as well as wage loss benefits and up to $20 per day for replacement services for up to three years.
+If you or your family are injured in an auto accident, your auto insurance will pay all reasonably necessary expenses with no maximum limit, as well as wage loss benefits and up to $20 per day for replacement services for up to three years.
 In a serious accident, this can amount to hundreds of thousands of dollars.
 This security is one of the most important reasons to purchase insurance.

 - What happens if I don't insure my motor vehicle?